Results of the War of 1812: United States

 Although all of their objectives of the war with regards to the invasion of Canada had failed, the American people saw the War of 1812 as evidence of the success of the democratic experiment.
-The war ushered in a period in American history that has frequently been called "the Era of Good Feelings."
+The war ushered in a period in American history that has frequently been called "the Era of Good Feelings".
 At least on the surface, most Americans felt unified behind a common purpose.
 The war convinced the country that it could fend off any foreign threats and that its focus should be on expansion at home.
-The United States defeated the British-supported Tecumseh's confederacy and the Red Stick Creek, which was a major goal of the War of 1812.
-Also during the 1814–15 Gulf Campaign numerous U.S. victories in New Orleans, Mobile, and Pensacola guaranteed that Louisiana and West Florida were permanently off-limits to the British.
-Because the Gulf Coast's major cities were never taken by Britain this guaranteed that Britain would abide by the Treaty of Ghent, including the evacuation of the re-established Crown colony of New Ireland in 1815.

 With the collapse of the Hartford Convention and news of the triumph at the Battle of New Orleans, Americans had cause for celebration.
-In February, President James Madison sent Congress the peace treaty, the Treaty of Ghent.
+In February, President James Madison sent Congress the Treaty of Ghent.
 He congratulated the nation on the close of a war "waged with the success which is the natural result of the wisdom of the legislative councils, of the patriotism of the people, of the public spirit of the militia, and of the valor of the military and naval forces of the country."
 The spirit of nationalism and pride led to the collapse of the antiwar Federalist Party and the new Era of Good Feelings.